jackyzha0/jackyzha0.github.io/content/thoughts/CRDT.md

 Provides [[thoughts/causality|causal consistency]] as well as [[thoughts/consistency#Eventual Consistency|strong eventual consistency]]: over time, all actors converge to same state without data loss *but* there is no guarantee of exact same state across actors at any given moment (not [[thoughts/consistency#ACID Consistency|ACID]]).

+> Note: In general, maintaining global invariants (e.g. shapes such as a tree or a DAG), cannot be done by a CRDT.
+Global invariant cannot be determined locally; maintaining it requires synchronisation.

 CRDTs should always strive to preserve user intent.

 Two main families of CRDTs are operation-based and state-based CRDTs.
 They have their trade offs